tsallc/phonelist/PROJECT_STATE.md

 *   **Foundation:** Set up project structure, dependencies (`zod`, `fast-csv`, `commander`, `fs-extra`, `vitest`, etc.), and build configuration (`tsconfig.canon.json`) for a Node.js/TypeScript script within the existing React project.
 *   **Core Logic (Initial CSV->JSON):** Implemented library functions for parsing CSVs, transforming data to a schema (including ID generation), validating, hashing, and diffing.
 *   **Debugging & Pivots:** Overcame significant hurdles related to Node.js module systems (ESM vs CJS), TypeScript strictness, file system writes, and critical data processing bugs (CSV header case sensitivity).
 Clarified the roles of `reference_example.json` (static truth) vs. `canonicalContactData.json` (live truth).
 *   **Refactoring:** Initialized the live data file correctly.
-Refactored the main script (`scripts/canonicalize.ts`) to align with the final goal: default mode validates the live JSON, `--export-csv` generates an O365-compatible CSV from the live JSON, and `--update-from-csv` provides a hook (currently placeholder) for selectively updating the live JSON from a new CSV.
+Refactored the main script (`scripts/canonicalize.ts`) to align with the final goal: default mode validates the live JSON, `--export-csv` generates an O365-compatible CSV from the live JSON, and `--update-from-csv` selectively updates the live JSON from a new CSV (logic implemented and refactored).
 *   **Schema Alignment:** Updated the Zod schema (`lib/schema.ts`) to accurately reflect the structure of the *merged* data present in the live canonical file.
-*   **Testing:** Implemented comprehensive unit tests for library functions and integration tests for the CLI script's validation and export modes using `vitest` and `execa`.
-All implemented tests are passing.
+*   **Testing:** Implemented comprehensive unit tests for library functions and integration tests for the CLI script's modes using `vitest` and `execa`. **⚠️ Currently 2 tests are failing after recent refactoring.**

-**Current State:** The `phonelist-canonicalizer` script is functionally complete and tested for its primary roles as a validator, O365 CSV exporter, and selective updater based on the established live canonical JSON data and `objectId` matching.
+**Current State:** The `phonelist-canonicalizer` script is functionally complete for its primary roles as a validator, O365 CSV exporter, and selective updater based on the established live canonical JSON data and `objectId` matching. **However, 2 tests related to the refactored update logic are currently failing and require investigation.**